 Allograft bone is taken from a deceased donor.
 It goes through an extensive sterilizing (cleaning) process before it is used on a patient.
 Allograft bone is often mixed with the patient's own marrow blood to improve its bone fusion capability.

 In addition, spine surgeons are also using synthetic (artificial or man-made) products to get the spine to fuse.
 These products can be used with your own bone or with an allograft (donor bone).
-They act as a scaffold (framework) to allow new bone to form and mature.
-Some of the synthetic materials available can actually stimulate new bone to form in the operated area.
-They go by the name BMP (stands for bone morphogenetic protein) and your surgeon may bring it up while discussing your surgery.
-It has been used extensively in the spine and other bony areas in the body for the past several years.
+They either act as a scaffold (framework) to allow new bone to form and mature or chemically stimulate new bone formation.
+Bone morphogenetic protein (BMP) is a product commonly used in adult spine surgery that your surgeon may recommend to stimulate bone formation.

 The exact type of bone graft used will depend on many factors, the most important of which is surgeon preference and experience.
 That is to say, if your surgeon has had very good success with one method or approach, he or she will probably recommend it to you.
 Of course you and your family should ask about other options available to you and then decide which method you would prefer.